Sakai-san/powercoders/README.md

 ## Intro

-This repo aims to introduce the basic concepts of react such as component, state, CSS in JS, unidirectional data flow, declarative progamming.
+This repo aims to introduce the basic concepts of react such as react component, component state, CSS in JS, unidirectional data flow, declarative programming.

 ## Setup

-This repo assume you have a MySQL or MariaDB server.
+This repo requires you to have a MySQL or MariaDB server.
 Indeed data are supplied to frontend by means of a REST api on top of the database.

 ## Launch the app

 - First edit the `config/config.json` file about your database settings.
 - Launch your database server.
 - run `npm run api` for making the REST api available.
-- run `npm run start` in another console for serving the react app.
+- In another console, run `npm run start` for serving the react app.